 Prerequisites.
-ECS 20 is the prerequisite for this class (Math 108 is recommended and is interchangeable as far as we're concerned).
-This is a serious prerequisite in the sense that you will not do well in this course if you do not have mathematical maturity consistent with having taken, and understood, ECS 20.
+ECS 20 is the prerequisite for this class.
+This is a serious prerequisite in the sense that you will not do well in this course if you do not have a level of mathematical maturity consistent with having taken, and understood, ECS 20.
 In particular, you need to be able to understand and create proofs.
-While we expect very little in the way of particular mathematical background, we do expect that sort of mathematical maturity.
 If you are a CS major who has trouble with math, consider taking some or all of your math electives before taking this class.

 Text.
 Michael Sipser, Introduction to the Theory of Computation, 2nd edition, Course Technology, 2005.
 We will cover most of the material of Chapters 0-5, 7.
 You may use the prior edition of the book.
+The book is quite expensive; I would hope to be able to find a good CC-licensed book in the future.

 Problem sets.
-Homeworks are due on Tuesdays at 3:30 pm in the appropriately-labeled box in #2131 Kemper.
-Note that "3:30" actually means 3:30, not 3:40.
+Homeworks are due on Tuesdays at 1:00 pm in the appropriately-labeled box in #2131 Kemper.
 Late homeworks will not be accepted.